mtmanning93/Reach_reports/README.md

 ## Bugs

-When a bug is identified I was able to raise an issue in Github using the [Bug Report Template](#bug-report).
+When a bug is identified I was able to raise an issue in GitHub using the [Bug Report Template](#bug-report).
 As I was building the project I would identify a bug but in order to keep productive I would create a report in order to focus on it at a later time.

 [Resolved Bugs](https://github.com/mtmanning93/Reach_reports/issues?q=is%3Aissue+is%3Aclosed+label%3ABug)